What Is Personal Financial Wellness?

 Financial wellness supports confidence, not perfection

-Personal financial wellness is not about fixing people or chasing ideal outcomes.
-It’s about creating clarity, confidence, and self-trust so people can engage with their money — and their lives — more fully.
+It's about creating clarity, confidence, and self-trust so people can engage with their money — and their lives — more fully.

 When people feel supported instead of judged, they make better decisions and move forward with confidence.